 We are perpetually suppressing our feelings – not only unpleasant ones but even the happy and blissful ones.
 The methods of suppression are subtle and many, and are deeply ingrained.
 We have become accustomed to denial and postponement of feelings, to temporary consolation, and to escape.
 Feelings, both bad and good, are perpetually swept under the rug.

-Work with an emotion you are acutely experiencing.
-Sit silently, with your eyes closed.
-Sense the emotion in your mind and body, and remove all opposition in yourself to it.
+The second step is to sense the emotion in your mind and body, and remove all opposition in yourself to it.
 Don’t condemn the feeling, don’t fight it or deny it or escape from it.
 Opposition, counterintuitively, closes the pathway for the release of emotions.
 Instead, allow and accept the feeling in order to unblock it.
 When this is done right, you will distinctly feel a sense of release and relief as the emotion disperses.

 It does not matter if a feeling seems “irrational” or “wrong” or “immature”.
 These are external judgments that cloud and confound your perception.
 The feeling came first, instinctively, and then as a reaction to it, came the thoughts, the reasoning, the suppression, the judgment of whether it is valid or not, what to do about it.
 Drop all these extraneous layers of evaluation – just be in the original feeling.
 The original is beautiful, as it is.